 As a shipper in the transportation industry, you’ve likely received spot quotes for your freight in the past.
 In a nutshell, spot quotes are on-the-spot transportation rates calculated based on current transportation market pricing conditions.

-These quotes are designed to ensure that the price shippers, like you, pay to get their freight moved accurately represents the going rate for getting products moved.
+These quotes are designed to ensure the price shippers, like you, pay to get freight moved accurately represents the going rate for getting products shipped.

-With everything that’s happening this August, you should expect to pay a bit more for your spot quotes than you have in years past.
+With everything that’s happening this August, you should expect to pay a bit more for your spot quotes than you have in other months.

 Sure, working with a competent provider with a well-rounded knowledge of the market will help you get the most from your spot rates.
-That said, the capacity crunch of everything moving, coupled with an ongoing driver shortage, certainly won’t decrease your rates.
+That said, the capacity crunch of everything moving, certainly won’t decrease your rates.

 As such, don’t be surprised if your August spot quotes are a bit more spendy than you’ve seen them before.